HimadriDas0924/learning_React/Theory/L4_TalkIsCheapShowMeTheCode/notes.md

 4. we might get a warning in console:

-- `each child` in a `list` should have a unique prop "key"
+- `each child` in a `list` should have a unique prop `"key"`
-- this "key" is a reserved prop which should contain a `unique value`.
+- this "key" is a `reserved prop` which should contain a `unique value`.

 - `V.V.IMP: ` So always whenever you're looping on to rendering elements, put the prop `key` in each element.

   ### Above is a Major Optimization because:

-  #### example: `Infinite Scroll`, `image collection app.`

-  - Where all the data is not loaded at once.
+  #### example: `Infinite Scroll`, `image collection app.` Where all the data is not loaded at once.

-  - Bcz: suppose you don't give id to multiple elements of the same element and they've been rendered.
+  - Suppose you don't give id to multiple elements of the same parent and they've been rendered.

   - Suppose, `Now a new element comes in` among the childrens (at some position).
 Now `React don't know which element has come up later`.